 When it comes to American whiskey, there are none more recognizable than Jack Daniel’s.
 From the eponymous “Jack and Coke” to their signature barbecue sauces being featured in a handful of coast to coast restaurant chains, Jack Daniel’s spans many aspects of the world of food and drink beyond the liquor cabinet.

-While the black label is by far their best selling bottle, in fact it’s also the best selling American whiskey in the world, Jack Daniel’s also offers a large variety of specialty blends, alternate formulas, flavors, and pre-packaged cocktails.
+While the black label is by far their best selling bottle, in fact, it’s also the best selling American whiskey in the world, Jack Daniel’s also offers a large variety of specialty blends, alternate formulas, flavors, and pre-packaged cocktails.

 In This Guide

 Jack Daniel’s “Black Label” or “Old No. 7” whiskey is a Tennessee whiskey but technically is also a bourbon, even though it is made outside of the namesake’s county in Kentucky.
 They use a “sour mash”, which basically means that to create the starting ingredient (the “mash”) for one batch of whiskey, they use a bit of the mash from the batch before it.
-A process similar to that of making sourdough bread.
+It’s a process similar to that of making sourdough bread.
 The name doesn’t have anything to do with the flavor of the whiskey.
-They’re proprietary mash bill is 80% corn, 12% malted barley, and 8% rye.
+Their proprietary mash bill is 80% corn, 12% malted barley, and 8% rye.

 Jack Daniel’s Varieties

-Like most distilleries the flagship whiskey for Jack Daniel’s is not exactly their finest product.
+Like most distilleries, the flagship whiskey for Jack Daniel’s is not exactly their finest product.
 They also offer a Rye whiskey, Gentleman Jack, a single barrel series, and The Sinatra Select.

 The Rye whiskey is made with a 70% Rye mash, which is still high for most rye whiskies on the market.
 The flavor compared to the black label Tennessee whiskey is a little lighter, with a quicker finish and less aftertaste.